code-shoily/elixir-diary-src/content/post/day-1.md

 Then there are guards.
 Guards are basically the `when` clauses that were mentioned in the `Exception` zone.

-Guards guard the patterns, it starts with `when` and is followed by a condition expression.
-Functions can be called too but the functions guards allow is very limited and user-custom functions cannot be used.
+Guards guard their patterns, a guard starts with `when` and is followed by a condition expression.
+Boolean functions can be called too but predicates that guards allow are very few in number and user-custom functions cannot be used.

 ```elixir
 defmodule Grade do